Applicants Wanted for State Ethics Commission

-HONOLULU – The Judicial Council is seeking applicants to fill two upcoming vacancies on the Hawaii State Ethics Commission.
-These terms will run from July 1, 2022 through June 30, 2026.
+HONOLULU – The Judicial Council is seeking applicants to fill an upcoming vacancy on the Hawaiʻi State Ethics Commission.
+The term will run from July 1, 2023 through June 30, 2027.

 The Judicial Council nominates two individuals for each vacancy on the Commission.
 The nominees’ names are sent to the Governor, who selects one of the nominees for appointment.

-Interested persons should submit an application along with a resume and three letters of recommendation (attesting to the applicant’s character and integrity) postmarked by March 30, 2022 to: Judicial Council, Hawaii Supreme Court, 417 S. King Street, Second Floor, Honolulu, Hawaii 96813-2902.
+Interested persons should submit an application along with a resume and three letters of recommendation (attesting to the applicant’s character and integrity) postmarked by March 31, 2023 to: Judicial Council, Hawaiʻi Supreme Court, 417 S. King Street, Second Floor, Honolulu, Hawaiʻi 96813-2902.